See How Local Businesses/Communities/Schools

 Thanks to all who came to the Microchips and Chocolate Chips event on Oct.
 26th hosted by the Loyal Biscuit Company!
 The bake sale alone brought $31 to the Shelter, and the micro-chipping brought an additional $125 while also maximizing the chances that should your pet be lost, someone can find him or her, scan the microchip and contact you to pick up your pet at the local Shelter – a win-win for all.

-The Time Out Pub in Rockland hosted a golf tournament at the Rockland Golf Club on September 15 that scored a ‘hole in one’ for the animals at the Pope Memorial Humane Society: $1,550 in proceeds!
-“By popular demand, we have already scheduled next year’s tournament on September 14, 2014.” said Jim Beaulieu, owner of the Time Out Pub.
+The Time Out Pub in Rockland hosted a golf tournament at the Rockland Golf Club in September that scored a ‘hole in one’ for the animals at the Pope Memorial Humane Society: $1,550 in proceeds!
+Thanks to Jim Beaulieu, owner of the Time Out Pub.

 As they have for the past 7 years, FMC Biopolymer donated the efforts of 5 employee volunteers to help spruce up our facility this past Sept.
 19th.
 Team members Elise Kaserman, Adam Flanders, Ellen Reynolds, Neal Reed, and Kelly Fogg spent the day cleaning cages, pressure washing the cat care facility, and completing vital exterior carpentry work.
 Thank you for your Labor of Love!